Network security

 VPNs also hide where you're browsing from.
 They give your data a new IP address, usually the VPN server's.
 This makes it seem like you're online from somewhere else.
 It hides your online tracks, keeping your searches and downloads private.
 Hiding your real IP address adds an extra layer of safety.

-Without a VPN, your data is out in the open.
+Without a VPN client, your data is out in the open.
 Anyone can see where it's coming from and possibly who you are.
 This could let attackers see and grab your data.

 ZTNA vs VPN comparison